Principal Investigator:

 Masters of Raptor Biology

-Starting Fall 2024
+Fall 2021 - Summer 2024

 Former Members

-Post - Doctorate Research Associate:
+Post - Doctorate Research Associate

 John Clare (he/him/his)